utilmeta/utilmeta-py/docs/en/guide/migration.md

 	service.py
 ```

-Django view routing is `urls.py` defined, so you just need to pass a reference to this file into DjangoSettings `root_urlconf`.
+Django view urls is defined in `urls.py`, so you just need to pass a reference to this file into the `root_urlconf` param of DjangoSettings

 === “service.py”
 	```python  hl_lines="14"